ArtifexSoftware/MuPDF.NET/docs/textpage.rst

 Spans contain the actual text.
 A line contains **more than one span only**, if it contains text with different font properties.

-* Changed in version 1.14.17 Spans now also have a *bbox* key (again).
-* Changed in version 1.17.6 Spans now also have an *origin* key.

 =============== =====================================================================
 **Key**             **Value**
 =============== =====================================================================